dsnam/markovscope/readme.md

 ===

 Work in progress RNN to generate text using this data.
 Current model is an LSTM that trains on sequences to learn to predict words.
-Results so far are poor, perhaps due to how the data is being fed in or just due to the fact that I can't realistically train on my laptop.